Argentina

 How to prepare and drink tasty and long-lasting Mate

 What is Mate?
 Mate is the most traditional Argentinean green infusion.
 A small cup called Mate (gourd) is filled about three-quarters full with Yerba mate, the dried leaves and stems/twigs of a plant.
 Hot but not boiling water is poured into the mate.
-The drink, which is rather bitter, is sipped through a metal straw with a filter at the end called a Bombilla.
-You
+The rather bitter drink is sipped through a metal straw with a filter at the end called a Bombilla.
+You will probably

 How to prepare and drink tasty and long-lasting Mate Read More »